ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'creds', which encodes the list of authentication credentials of the selected group members.

-* 'peer\_roles', which encodes the role (or CBOR array of roles) that each of the selected group members has in the group.
+* 'peer\_roles', which encodes the role(s) that each of the selected group members has in the group.

    This parameter SHOULD be present and it MAY be omitted, according to the same criteria defined for the Join Response (see {{gid-post}}).